stephenlenzi/hpc_scripts/README.md

-# BrainGlobe array batch script file creation
+# Brainglobe array batch script file creation

 Using the following function will write an array job file and will also create a file called commands.txt with a list of all the commands that will be run when the array script is launched.